mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 ### Adding a Subject to a Stream
-To add a subject to an Event Stream, the Event Receiver makes an HTTP POST request to the `/add-subjects` endpoint under the stream's Management Endpoint, containing in the body a Subject Identifier Object identifying the subject to be added.
+To add a subject to an Event Stream, the Event Receiver makes an HTTP POST request to the Add Subject Endpoint, containing in the body a Subject Identifier Object identifying the subject to be added.
 On a successful response, the Event Transmitter responds with an empty 200 OK response.

 The Event Transmitter MAY choose to silently ignore the request, for example if the subject has previously indicated to the transmitter that they do not